 Diarrhea is a change in normal bowel movements characterized by increased frequency, water content or volume of stools.

-Infectious diarrhea is diarrhea of infectious origin (bacteria, virus, protozoal) and is usually associated with symptoms of nausea and vomiting and abdominal cramps.
+Infectious diarrhea is diarrhea of infectious origin (bacteria, virus, protozoal, fungal) and is usually associated with symptoms of nausea and vomiting, abdominal cramps and fever.

 Dysentery (invasive diarrhea) has the presence of visible blood in diarrheic stool.